ensemblearner/ensemblearner.github.io/_posts/2017-03-30-simplest_tensorflow_example.md

 I recently started learning <a href="https://www.tensorflow.org" target="_blank">TensorFlow</a>, which is an open source library for numerical computation maintained by google.<br />
 But it has a slightly different paradigm than what you might be used to.
 Rather than directly operating on data, you write a computational graph where you define all the mathematical transformations and operations that would later act on data.
 In this blog, I thought of trying out the simplest example one can think of in machine learning.
 Solving linear regression using its close form (which is not recommended as it involves inversion of a matrix nXn matrix, where n is the number of rows in matrix).
 But this post is meant for a gentle introduction to tensforflow.<br />

-In this post, we will first use standard python libraries and later use tensorflow to solve linear regression in order to demonstrate the similiarities and dissimilarities of two approaches.
+In this post, we will first use standard python libraries and later use tensorflow to solve linear regression in order to demonstrate the similiarities and dissimilarities of two approaches. <br />

+First, numpy way <br />

 ```python
 import tensorflow as tf